oroinc/documentation/user/back-office/marketing/email-campaigns/index.rst

 .. note::

-    If an Email Campaign has been created as a result of integration with :ref:`MailChimp <user-guide-mc-integration>` or :ref:`dotmailer <user-guide-dm-integration>`, its record will be automatically created in Oro application, and related statistics will be uploaded and synchronized.
+    If an Email Campaign has been created as a result of integration with :ref:`MailChimp <user-guide-mc-integration>` or :ref:`Dotdigital <user-guide-dm-integration>`, its record will be automatically created in Oro application, and related statistics will be uploaded and synchronized.

 .. stop